SquidCoderIndustries/scripts/docs/entomb.rst

     :summary: Entomb any corpse into tomb zones.
     :tags: fort items buildings

-Assign any corpse regardless of citizenship, residency, pet status, or affiliation to an unassigned tomb zone for burial.
+Assign any unit regardless of citizenship, residency, pet status, or affiliation to an unassigned tomb zone for burial.

 Usage